Processor Tricks

 Branch Hazards

 If it was right, great.
 No penalty for the branch.
-(I'm imagining the green instruction is a correctly-predicted conditional branch.)
+(I'm imagining the first instruction is a correctly-predicted conditional branch.)

 CPU pipeline